weaveworks/weave-gitops/website/versioned_docs/version-0.16.0/intro.md

 ### How to purchase

-Get in touch with sales@weave.works to discuss your needs.
+Get in touch with sales@weaveworks.org to discuss your needs.